ArashiNoKishi/JsSchool/Week6/README.md

 In React intermediate had topics that had to be read in week 6's challenge so for this week there were not many topics to be improved on, just a bit of specific things like more in depth knowledge about the lifecycle of the components that were usefull to prevent memory overload in my react app.
 Then the Security basics in jwt was a topic of this week, however, it was already being worked on the app in development so it was also just more in depth information about it.

-Challenge7 code refactor had many of this week's in depth topics about jwt and react that were added even before the actual issues were announced,
+Challenge7 code refactor had many of this week's in depth topics about jwt and react that were added even before the actual issues were announced.

+# Week 8 Briefing

+Week 8 was mostly about heavy refactoring, as feedback was due and it was required to add redux to the app.
+But it started with ways of styling components right on their classfiles, it was the easy but time consuming task for the challenge.
+Then there was Redux and it started with a lot of concepts about flux patters and how Redux was made based off of it, it's concepts were understandable, but the hard part was making it work as it is far from easy to implement, however, help from senior workmates made that a lot easier to understand and implement.